crawfordpw/craftinginterpreters/README.md

 This project repo is to follow along  Robert Nystrom's crafting interpreters book: https://craftinginterpreters.com/

 There are essentially two main parts of the book:
-* The first part builds and interpreter Lox in Java.
+* The first part builds an interpreter, Lox, in Java.
 This is to help introduce concepts <br>
 * The second part rebuilds the same interpreter in C. This is to show how the implementation really works